colinyjchung/jinnzhong/content/posts/20251019-commentary-northanger-abbey-1818.md

 * V1C13 - JFC, that Thorpe character.
 Hell, both of them really.
 They’re both so extremely annoying.
 * V1C14 - JFC.
 They’re going to bond over books and pop culture.
 This is insane.
 This book is 200 years old and how we date hasn’t changed at all.
 Do you like book X?
 Omg.
 You do?
 Me too!!!!!’
 * V1C14 - Henry Tilley is one of those annoying people who get upset over the misuse of words.
 Huh.
 Doesn’t sound like anyone I know.
-* V1C15 - though exceedingly fond of her brother, and partial to all his endowments….
+* V1C15 - _"though exceedingly fond of her brother, and partial to all his endowments"_….
 Hehehehe.
 * V1C15 - not sure Catherine is picking up what Thorpe is putting down.
 Gonna be a comedy of errors in a minute
 * V2C1 - so is Tilney an asshole or someone who likes correcting people?
 * V2C1 - JFC, I had to look up notes for that.
-This line tripped me up so much: _ With you, it is not, how is such a one likely to be influenced?
+This line tripped me up so much: _With you, it is not, how is such a one likely to be influenced?
 What is the inducement most likely to act upon such a person‘s feelings, age, situation, and probable habits of life considered? – But, how could I be influenced, what would be my inducement and acting so-so?_
 * V2C2 - awwww.
 They set up a rich person weeks long play date!
 * V2C2 - it’s been 142 pages.
 Where is the goth stuff I was promised and foreshadowed?
 Northanger better be haunted af.
 * V2C3 - and there we have it.
 Thorpe declares his love.
 Oops.
 But also.
 Isabella is going to create more chaos isn’t she… knowing that family.
 This is how drama starts.